 Which banks and lenders provide the best mortgages for self-employed borrowers?

-The best lender for you will depend on your circumstances, the structure of your self-employment, and what you’re looking to achieve.
+There are some great mortgages for self-employed borrowers out there, but the best one for you will depend on your circumstances, the structure of your self-employment, and what you’re looking to achieve.
 If you would like an individual consultation, I would be happy to advise—but as a starting point, the following details the attitudes of 3 lenders we have excellent relationships with.

 Lender 1) This lender is a private bank who uses net profit before tax to calculate affordability.
 They also have a generous contracting policy (daily rate x 5 x 46 weeks).
 They also offer competitive interest rates.